 Tools, Equipment and Ingredients:

-Silicone cake pop mould (or dome chocolate mould)
+Silicone cake pop mold (or dome chocolate mold)

 Zip lock bag